udacity/cd0037-API-Development-and-Documentation-exercises/1_Requests_Starter/README.md

 # Populate the bookshelf database and apply contraints
 psql -f books.psql -U student -d bookshelf
 ```
+You can even drop the database and repopulate it, if needed.

 ### Step 2: Complete the ToDos and Start the backend server